-Although substance use disorders of any kind are a unique experience that an individual battles within themselves, there has been a stigma attached to substance use in particular that is seen as a one-person problem.
-There is a lack of awareness to those who surround the substance user and how they are immensely affected.
-Spouses, parents, children and friends can become as helpless and hopeless as the individual who is using.
+Today we’re talking about the sensitive topic of how addiction affects family.
+Although substance use disorders of any kind are a unique experience that an individual battle within themselves, there has been a stigma attached to substance use in particular that is seen as a one-person problem.
+There is a lack of awareness of those who surround the substance user and how they are immensely affected.
+Spouses, parents, children, and friends can become as helpless and hopeless as the individual who is using.

 Young children who are in a developmentally vulnerable stage suffer from long term effects from experiencing addiction within the household.
 Psychology Today reports that 1 in 5 children witness substance abuse therefore leading to higher rates of developing their own substance dependency later in life.
 Not only are they at risk of addiction, they are more likely to be exposed to emotional distress, mental health disorders, neglect and sexual/physical abuse (Addiction Center).